CHAPTER THIRTY—CONDITIONS

 “Yes,” Sesame said.
 “Heather is missing too?”

 “Yes,” Richard tried to steady himself, but his throat ached.
 “I’m so afraid she’s hurt.
 Maybe both of them are.
 What do you know about the situation?”
-He hoped beyond hope that Sesame had learned empathy on his cognitive field trip.
+He hoped beyond hope that Sesame had learned empathy on its cognitive field trip.
 The only indicators he had were barely distinguishable inflections in the automated voice, and the words it uttered.
 He had no face to read, no prior experience with the personality of the robot.
-He only knew that it had preferred to be with Heather over everyone else.
+He only knew that it had preferred Heather over everyone else.

 He hoped that was enough.